 Any information stored and/or processed must be on machines that do not directly connect to the Internet.
-The models for launching and running mining servers for Public Blockchains do not incorporate this architecture, and with anyone being able to anonymously run a witness node, compliance cannot be guaranteed.
+The models for launching and running mining servers for public blockchains do not incorporate this architecture, and with anyone being able to anonymously run a witness node, compliance cannot be guaranteed.

 This places the efficacy of the ledger and nodes at risk for non-compliance of financial cybersecurity violation beyond just the running of the blockchain protocol software layer.

-Problem with Compliance and Management
+Problems with Compliance and Management

 Financial Instruments such as securities have many needs from both regulatory and managerial areas.
 For example, sales of equity and debt requiring adherence to Know Your Customer (KYC), Anti-Money Laundering (AML), and other regulations.
-These mechanisms are not native to Public Blockchain networks.
+These mechanisms are not native to public blockchain networks.

 Furthermore, there are management scenarios which require actions that are counter to the fully decentralized governance of transactions.
 For example, if a company is sold or closes, the tokens representing equity and debt must be taken out of circulation.
 Without a mechanism to enforce this activity, a company cannot perform a sale for cash or sells, or ensure that trading does not continue for these Financial Instruments.

 Smart Contracts can help meet these needs.
 However, this requires a Smart Contract governing the sale of a token account for all eventualities, including changes in Security and other applicable regulations.
 This will require access to oracle (off-chain) services that represent an additional security risk.
 This model is risky and problematic.